HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    Sometimes including an *example* is not necessary, including:
+    Sometimes having an *example* is not necessary, including when:

-    - When a field imports a core or module schema (*e.g.* `donor_organism.medical_history`) because the core and module schema fields will have their own examples
+    - A field imports a core or module schema (*e.g.* `donor_organism.medical_history`) because the core and module schema fields will have their own examples.
-    - When including an example for the field could bias data contributors (*e.g.* `donor_organism.biomaterial_id`)
+    - An example for a field could bias data contributors (*e.g.* `donor_organism.biomaterial_id`).

-1. **user-friendly:** A user-facing, readable term/phrase of what the metadata field is.
+1. **user-friendly:** A user-facing, readable term/phrase for the metadata field.
 The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.

     Example: